Clinical Psychology Questions:

 - What if I can’t get letters of recommendation from instructors or professors because I took all of my courses online or with graduate teaching assistants?

-All program classes are offered at the UCF Sanford/Lake Mary campus (in the joint facility building with Seminole State College, called the Partnership Center).
-Only one course in our curriculum is offered partially online.
-All others are face-to-face.
-We generally try to schedule all of the courses two days per week (all day) so that students have three days to schedule hours for their practicum and internship experiences.
+In general, the program classes are offered in person, at the UCF Sanford/Lake Mary campus.
+The program faculty try to schedule all courses two days per week (all day) so that students have three days to schedule hours for their practicum and internship experiences.

 Financial Aid for applied masters programs is limited.
 To learn about financial aid, go to www.graduate.ucf.edu.

-The minimum GPA is 3.0 out of 4.0 for the last 60 hours of your degree work.
-Competitive students typically present with a GPA much higher than the minimum.
+Based on the policies set by the College of Graduate Studies at UCF, the minimum GPA is 3.0 out of 4.0 for the last 60 hours of your degree work.
+Competitive students typically present with a GPA of 3.5 or higher.

 We only admit students to the program to begin during the fall semester.
-Applications are due January 1, we invite a group of applicants for an interview in late February or early March, and students must accept or reject their offers by April 15.
+Applications are due December 1.
+We invite a group of applicants for an interview in late February or early March, and students are expected to either accept or reject their offers by April 15.
 Classes begin in mid-August.

 No, our courses are offered only to students admitted to the program.

-The total number of credit hours (coursework, practica, and internship) is 61.
-If you choose to take all of the required courses AND complete an optional thesis, the total number of hours is 67.
+For the pre-licensure track, the total number of credit hours (coursework, practicum, and internship) is 61.
+For the research/thesis the total number of required credit hours is 38, including a thesis.

 The faculty reviews course syllabi and decides on transfer of credit on a case by case, course by course basis.
 If the degree program was other than clinical psychology, transfer of credit is unlikely.
 The maximum number of transfer credits (per College of Graduate Studies policy) from a non-UCF program is nine (9).

-We require three letters and two of them should be from academics who have had you in class or collaborated with you on research.
-We understand, however, that sometimes you lose touch with your professors or have other circumstances that prevented you from developing a relationship with them such that they could write you a strong letter.
-In that case, we strongly recommend you talk with a previous professor about scheduling a face-to-face meeting to talk about your goals for graduate school and performance in their course.
-Based on that conversation, it may be possible for the professor to write a letter.
-It is worth a shot!
-What we recommend you do NOT do is get letters from family, friends, or spiritual leaders.
-We need to objectively assess your potential academically, and personal letters are generally not helpful in this regard.
+We require three letters of recommendation and would prefer that at least two of these letters are from faculty who have had you in class or collaborated with you on research.
+We understand, however, that sometimes you lose contact with your professors, or there may be other circumstances that may have prevented you from developing strong working relationships with one or more of your professors.
+In that case, we strongly recommend you talk with a previous professor about scheduling a face-to-face (or virtual) meeting to talk about your goals for graduate school and performance in his or her course; the professor may be willing to write a letter.
+Letters from other professionals in the field may also be helpful (e.g., supervisors); however, we do NOT recommend letters from family or friends.